manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 ]
 ```
 You can see the result above, we have an account A and three users (Admin, Bob, Tom) are connecting to NATS.
 NATS say
-`solating them from clients in other accounts`, so we can test by add account **B** in our configuration then connect NATS-box
+`isolating them from clients in other accounts`, so we can test by add account **B** in our configuration then connect NATS-box
 by **AdminB** then run `nats server report accounts --json`.

 #### **Summary**